jon-brandy/hackthebox/Categories/Sherlocks/Ultimatum/README.md

 18. Remembering the very first log we analyzed is identified using version 2.6.4.
 We can tell that we already find the correct CVE version!
 19. As you can see afterwards the plugin is accessed, the threat actor can access the admin resource.
+The threat actor IP is **198.16.74.45**.

 ![image](https://github.com/user-attachments/assets/c6a0eaeb-2d65-44e9-8019-8342431883d9)